anandabits/swift-evolution/proposals/NNNN-flexible-memberwise-initialization.md

 ### Syntax changes

-This proposal introduces three new syntactic elements: the `memberwise` initializer declaration modifier and the `...` memberwise parameter placeholder.
+This proposal introduces two new syntactic elements: the `memberwise` declaration modifier and the `...` memberwise parameter placeholder.

-Initializers opt-in to synthesized memberwise initialization with the `memberwise` declaration modifier.
+Designated initializers opt-in to synthesized memberwise initialization with the `memberwise` declaration modifier.
 This modifier will cause the compiler to follow the procedure outlined later in the design to synthesize memberwise parameters as well as memberwise initialization code at the beginning of the initializer body.

 ### Overview